-Multi Media Lab (MML) accepts a variety of media evidence, including VHS videotape, DVD, CD-ROM, digital media cards and USB drives, for duplication, enhancement and redaction.
-Items such as DVRs, cell phones, and computers may not be eligible for processing by the MML; contact MML personnel prior to submitting requests for these items.
+Multi Media Lab accepts a variety of media evidence, including VHS videotape, DVD, CD-ROM, digital media cards and USB drives, for duplication, enhancement and redaction.
+Items such as DVRs, cell phones, and computers may not be eligible for processing by the Multi Media Lab; contact lab personnel prior to submitting requests for these items.